Skip to content

 Write at least 150 words

-Table describing data on home schooled children, from Target Band 7 book
+Table describing number of students studying foreign languages, from Target Band 7 book

 Click here to see more IELTS reports of band 8